 - Learning from the feedback and using it to continually improve our service.

-Many things can be sorted out by speaking to us directly by telephone, and often a phone call will usually be enough to put matters right, but if you prefer you can make your complaint by email or in writing.
+We have published this procedure for the benefit of our customers to let you know how to contact us and to tell you how we will deal with your complaint.
+All members of our staff are aware of our commitment to fair complaints handling.
+Many things can be sorted out by speaking to us directly by telephone, and often a phone call will usually be enough to put matters right.
+But if you prefer you can make your complaint by email in writing.
 Our contact details are as follows:

 500 Avebury Boulevard